Google Rating

 i1

 Though you can also find polymer and carbon compound implants, those implants are not convenient for daily use and are less popular.
-Carbon compound implants face the issue of brittleness, and polymer implants are used for only adjusting the stress of other implants.
+Carbon compound implants face the issue of brittleness, and polymer implants are used only for adjusting the stress of other implants.

 All-On-4 Cost